ordina-jworks/ordina-jworks.github.io/_posts/2020-09-30-ghelamco-alert.md

 It worked, but it looked.. meh! :)

-Later Bas found out about [AWS IoT GreenGrass](https://docs.aws.amazon.com/greengrass/latest/developerguide/what-is-gg.html) that would be able to do this for use, without the dodgy custom code.
+Later Bas found out about [AWS IoT GreenGrass](https://docs.aws.amazon.com/greengrass/latest/developerguide/what-is-gg.html) that would be able to do this for us, without the dodgy custom code.

 ###### MQTT protocol
 When working with AWS IoT we have basically 2 choices: work wit HTTP requests or use MQTT.

 So why would we choose MQTT over the more familiar HTTP web services?
 Because this request and response pattern does have some severe limitations:

 * HTTP is a synchronous protocol.
 The client waits for the server to respond.
 That is a requirement for web browsers, but it comes at the cost of poor scalability.
 In the world of IoT, the large number of devices and most likely an unreliable / high latency network have made synchronous communication problematic.
 An asynchronous messaging protocol is much more suitable for IoT applications.
 The sensors can send in readings, and let the network figure out the optimal path and timing for delivery to its destination devices and services.